Cows on pasture at sunset

 Discover our report findings & recommendations for Canada to leverage the digital shift as a transformative enabler.

-Read the full article in the Journal of Rural Studies.
+Read the full article in Smart Agricultural Technology.

 From Our Director: How Policy Labs Support Communities